rhalp10/osu-mirror/README.md

 # osu!mirror
 yet another beatmap mirror for osu!

-written in pure js, using some phantomjs for authentication and yeah.
+written in pure js and can run even on your potato

 ## setting up